Disclaimer: We are reader supported. If you make a purchase from one of our links, we may earn a small commission, at no cost to you.

 Features:

-The Hyperlite Landlock 5'9" Wakesurf Board is an excellent choice for larger riders and beginners seeking a stable and forgiving ride.
-Its generous size and buoyant Biolite 3 Core provide ample support, allowing riders up to 300 lbs to effortlessly get up and stay in the wave's sweet spot.
+The Hyperlite Landlock 5'9" Wakesurf Board is a top pick for larger riders and beginners who want a stable, forgiving ride.
+Its generous dimensions and buoyant Biolite 3 Core make it easy for riders up to 300 lbs to get up quickly and stay in the wave’s sweet spot.

 Pros of this Board